Western Michigan University: College of Aviation

-The College of Aviation offers three undergraduate aviation majors in Battle Creek, Michigan.

-The College of Aviation runs a Cirrus SR-20 fleet, turbine engine testing sites, and aviation maintenance training facilities.
+The College of Aviation is in Battle Creek, Michigan at Battle Creek Executive Airport at Kellogg Field.
+Facilities include the Aviation Education Center, Flight Operations Building, the Aircraft Maintenance Building, and storage hangars.
+The College runs a Cirrus SR-20 fleet, turbine engine testing sites, and aviation maintenance training facilities.
 Additionally the College of Aviation has a fleet of Piper PA-44 Seminole, one Piper PA-18 Super Cub, and one American Champion Super Decathlon used for flight training.
-The facility is in Battle Creek, Michigan at W. K. Kellogg Airport.

 Because the demand for training was high, the city of Battle Creek and the Air National Guard, in conjunction with the College of Aviation, constructed a new runway just to the west of the original runway 23 and parallel to it.
 This caused Battle Creek's main runway to be renamed runway 23R and the new runway 23L.
 The project's cost was around $7 million, 95% of the money coming from the government.
 The runway is now fully "operational".

 From August 2017 to August 2019, Western Michigan University operated a satellite campus in Punta Gorda, Florida near the Punta Gorda Airport with additional facilities being located on the airfield.
-WMU planned to build a new building on the north side of the airport to consolidate the aviation classes at the airport.
-Western Michigan University offered aviation and music therapy programs in Punta Gorda and used Florida SouthWestern State College's campus.
 It was announced in February 2019 that WMU Punta Gorda would close due to low enrollment numbers.